tcoram/toolboxforth/README.md

 A throwback to an 80s style of roll-your-own-even-if-you-shouldn't language design.

 This is "toolboxforth".
 It's a FORTH implementation that has been in my "toolbox" since 2009 (under the name uForth).
 Back then, I used it primarily on an MSP430.
-It targets MCUs (like ESP32 and POSIX compliant operating systems).
+Today it targets the ESP32  and POSIX compliant operating systems.
+Backport to MSP430 coming soon!!!

 ## Features